Templated Outputs

 2. Click on the Output card to fully expand it

-3. Click on the “Set Template” button
+3. Click on the “Set Output Template” button

 5. Hit Submit